 Matthew Lee Smith, PhD, MPH, Associate Professor in the Texas A&M University School of Public Health and Co-Director of the Center for Population Health and Aging.
 Dr. Smith has devoted his career to create synergistic partnerships and initiatives to encourage positive lifestyles and reduce rates of preventable morbidity and mortality.
 His research and evaluation efforts investigate health risk behaviors across the life-course, with a specific emphasis on older adult health.
 His research and evaluation foci surround the development, delivery, and sustainability of evidence-based programs and policies.
 Dr. Smith applies his translational experience to bridge research and practice issues across the healthcare sector, aging services network, and public health system, He has published widely, and helped coordinate several special volumes related to the application of RE-AIM in real world settings.

 Thomas E. Strayer III, PhD.
-Clinical and Translational Research Coordinator for the Center for Quality Aging within the Center for Health Services Research at Vanderbilt University Medical Center.
+T32 PROgRESS Research Fellow for the Center for Quality Aging within the Division of Geriatric Medicine at Vanderbilt University Medical Center.
 Dr. Strayer has a keen interest in the planning and implementation of health promotion and behavioral interventions in both the clinical and community settings.
 His dissertation work focused on dissemination research and the mechanisms to actively deliver information surrounding evidence-based interventions through a national health promotion delivery system.
 Dr. Strayer has also worked and contributed in the use of RE-AIM in the planning and evaluation of several health promotion programming across multiple states in community settings.
-Dr. Strayer has been managing the RE-AIM website, email, and analytics since 2017.
+Dr. Strayer has been managing the RE-AIM website, email, analytics, along with giving introductory presentation and workshops since 2017.

 Website Development and Hosting Institutions: